Karankawa people: Origins

 According to some contemporary sources, the migrations of their ancestors were entirely unknown to the Karankawa of the early 19th century.

-Linguist Herbert Landar, however, argues that based on linguistic evidence, the Karankawa language and people originated from a Carib subgroup, which remains to be discovered.
-Their exact migratory path northward is equally indistinct.
-Migration northward is theorised to have occurred during the late 15th century.
-The route north was from the original land north of the Amazon River toward Tamaulipas and Texas, and was probably done over a long period of time by short bursts of migration.
-Scholars have speculated that the Karankawa were descended from a group of Carib Indians who arrived by sea from the Caribbean basin.
-This is partially based on the similarity of their physical appearance to Caribbean natives, but no ethnographic or archaeological evidence has been found for this speculation.
+Linguist Herbert Landar argues that linguistic evidence suggests that the Karankawa language and people originated from a Carib subgroup.
+He suggested that they may have migrated from the south into Tamaulipas and Texas during the late 15th century and was probably done over a long period of time by short bursts of migration.
+Scholars also have speculated that the Karankawa were descended from a group of Carib Indians who arrived by sea from the Caribbean basin.
+This is partially based on the similarity of their physical appearance to Indigenous peoples of the Caribbean, but no ethnographic or archaeological evidence has confirmed this speculation.

-Recent archaeological records that used radiocarbon dating for artefacts indicated that these Native groups had been in the area as early as the fifth millennium BCE.
+Recent archaeological records that used radiocarbon dating for artefacts indicated that these Native groups had been in the area of Texas as early as the fifth millennium BCE.